ArbiterGames/documentation/source/index.md

 }
 ```

-Whenever a new user is created, in addition to having the user agree to the standard terms and conditions, we need to make sure there are no local regulations restricting online skill based betting.
+Whenever a new user is created, in addition to having the user agree to the standard terms and conditions, we need to make sure there are no local regulations restricting them from being able to bet in your game.

 **This method will:**